tydavis/journal/2017/your-ops-team-is-dying.md

 (Cloud Functions, AWS Lambda), or databases, meaning there will be less for your operations team to worry about.

-## Developers must be responsible for managing and deploying their code.
+## Developers must be responsible for managing and deploying their code

 Developers know their code, and how to scale it.
 Without a lot of documentation or runbooks, the Operations team knows little beyond "turn